kubershahi/kubershahi.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Started my Master's in Computer Science at UC San Diego 🎓 this fall.
-Excited to explore new challenges in AI !!! 🚀
+Excited to explore new challenges in AI!!! 🚀